sharikgrg/Git-for-dummy-s/README.md

 - git push <to> <from> = Pushes the master from local repo to github repo

 # .gitignore <file>
-this is a command where the Git is explicitly told to ignore the chosen file.
-This ensures that chosen file is not pushed to github.
+This is a command where the Git is explicitly told to ignore the chosen file.
+This ensures that the chosen file is not pushed to github.
-TO use this command:
+To use this command:
-- touch .gitignore
+1) touch .gitignore
-- open .gitignore in atom
+2) open .gitignore in atom
-- type in the files needed to be ignored
+3) type in the files needed to be ignored
-- in my case, I have added a file.txt
+4) in my case, I have added a file.txt
-- Push the git to github
+5) Push the git to github
-- wait for the magic to occur
+6)// wait for the magic to occur